Ex-Lionesses who switched allegiance for World Cup

 "I had toyed with retiring before this," says the 32-year-old Tottenham keeper.
 "Now I've picked it back up and it's motivated me again to go on for a few more years."

-A Champions League winner with Arsenal in 2007, Spencer has long been a familiar face in the top flight and boasts over 100 WSL appearances.
+A Champions League winner with Arsenal in 2007, Spencer has long been a familiar face in the top flight and has made more than 100 WSL appearances.

-She was England's number one at the 2008 Under-20 Women's World Cup and the following year was unbeaten in their tournament victory at the Under-19 European Championship alongside Lucy Bronze, Laura Coombs, Jordan Nobbs and Demi Stokes.
+She was England's number one at the 2008 Under-20 Women's World Cup, and the following year was unbeaten in their tournament victory at the Under-19 European Championship alongside Lucy Bronze, Laura Coombs, Jordan Nobbs and Demi Stokes.

 Senior call-ups followed but Spencer remained uncapped so concentrated on her club form and media work instead.